-- There's a Johnston County BBQ Trail, but if you are in Kenly, the place to stop for Q, is Stormin Norman's!!!
+- There's a Johnston County BBQ Trail, but if you are in Kenly, the place to stop for que, is Stormin Norman's!!!

 - For some farm fun for the whole family, Sonlight Farms is open in the fall with corn mazes, pumpkin picking, special events, games, slides, and more.

-- The Town of Micro might be the smallest town in JoCo -- but two big reasons to venture over for a visit are the NC Paper Company for bakers needing supplies.
-And the little restaurant that locals love - Jake's Grill, it's worth the drive for sure.
+- The Town of Micro might be the smallest town in JoCo, but two big reasons to venture over for a visit are: the NC Paper Company for bakers supplies; and to get a delicious steak at Olde Town Steakhouse.

 - While in Pine Level - drop in to see Terry at Pine Level Hardware & Furniture Co. right on Main Street.
 She has a little bit of everything!

 - Every small town needs a great coffee shop, and Milltown Java in Princeton is the place to meet the locals and enjoy a great cup of joe!